cohesity/management-sdk-python/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-1. In GitHub, send a pull request to `cohesity-powershell-module:master`.
+1. In GitHub, send a pull request to `management-sdk-python:master`.
 * If we suggest changes then:
   * Make the required updates.
   * Re-run the Cohesity Python SDK test suites to ensure tests are still passing.